So, when starting your business, it’s essential to create a strong identity.

-Irregular lines that are neither completely smooth nor jagged look hand-drawn and natural.
-They appear casual and can create emphasis and focus by placing additional weight in the places where you want to draw focus.
+Irregular lines that are neither wholly smooth nor jagged look hand-drawn and natural.
+They appear casual and can emphasize and focus by placing additional weight in the places where you want to draw focus.

 Lines are incredibly expressive tools with great potential for embodying emotion.
 You can combine most of the factors described above to create lines with great individuality.

-When designing a logo, make sure to choose the style of line that best supports the brand the logo will represent.
+When designing a logo, choose the style of line that best supports the brand the logo will represent.

-Color contributes the strongest emotional trigger in your logo design repertoire.
+Color contributes the most vital emotional trigger in your logo design repertoire.